-The Social Justice Ministry Team is responsible for three primary ministries: Environmental, Faith in Kern, and Open and Affirming.
+The Social Justice Ministry Team is responsible for three primary ministries: Environmental, Faith in Action, and Open and Affirming.

 - Environmental Ministry is committed to actively cherishing and protecting the good Earth that our Creator has provided as our home.